iiTONELOC/trashscanner-web-app/README.md

 ## Description

 **Trash Scan**&#8482;, the _Device_, provides users an inexpensive way to track the items they throw away so that they can be repurchased with ease.
-This was a request for a family member and the user story for the scanner is as follows:
+This was a request from a family member and the user story for the scanner is as follows:

 ```txt
 I want a device near my trash can